aws/copilot-cli/site/content/docs/developing/overrides/cdk.md

 As can be seen in the above `stack.ts` file, Copilot will use the [clouformation_include module](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cloudformation_include-readme.html) provided by the CDK to help author transformations.
 This library is the CDK’s [recommendation](https://docs.aws.amazon.com/cdk/v2/guide/use_cfn_template.html) from their
 "Import or migrate an existing AWS CloudFormation template" guide.
-It enables accessing the resources hidden by the Copilot manifest as
+It enables accessing the resources not surfaced by the Copilot manifest as
-[L1 constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html) and ensures the CDK retains the resources on synthesis.
+[L1 constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html) and ensures that the CDK retains the resources on synthesis.
 The `CfnInclude` object is initialized from the hidden `.build/in.yaml` CloudFormation template.
-This is how Copilot and the CDK communicates.
+This is how Copilot and the CDK communicate.
-Copilot writes the manifest generated CloudFormation template under the `.build/` directory, which then gets parsed by the `cloudformation_include` library into a CDK construct.
+Copilot writes the manifest-generated CloudFormation template under the `.build/` directory, which then gets parsed by the `cloudformation_include` library into a CDK construct.

-Every time you run `copilot [noun] package` or `copilot [noun] deploy`, Copilot first will generate the CloudFormation template from the manifest file and then pass it down to your CDK application to override properties.
+Every time you run `copilot [noun] package` or `copilot [noun] deploy`, Copilot will first generate the CloudFormation template from the manifest file, and then pass it down to your CDK application to override properties.

 We highly recommend using the `--diff` flag with the `package` or `deploy` command to first visualize your CDK changes before a deployment.